GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Header.md

 By default, the header component hides the main navigation and adds a button for users to open and close it.

-The button has an aria-expanded attribute.
+The button has an `aria-expanded` attribute.
 The value (true or false) signals to screen reader users whether the main navigation is open or closed.

 The button also includes a chevron icon.
 The chevron’s orientation helps to visually indicate the main navigation’s state.
 A downward-pointing chevron indicates that the main navigation is closed and an upward-pointing chevron indicates that it is open.

 - choosing the right text for the button—using the word ‘Menu’ (or its equivalent in the page’s main language if that is not English) is strongly recommended
-- ensuring that the main navigation is completely hidden by default[??}
 - implementing the JavaScript to manage the main navigation’s open and closed states as triggered by the ‘Menu’ button.

 #### 3 bar icon (the ‘hamburger’)